The breakdown of weak null singularities inside black holes: Proof of Theorem

-\item \textit{Impossibility to glue a static $\CH$ to a non-trivial $\mathcal{S}_{i+}$, section \ref{prooftheoremeventsection}.} We establish that, if $\CH$ is of static type, $\mathcal{S}_{i+}=\emptyset$: this follows from a more general result (c.f.
-Corollary \ref{Siplusempty} and Remark \ref{rcontinuityremark}) that we establish: if there exists a trapped neighborhood of the end-point of $\CH$ and $\mathcal{S}_{i+} \neq \emptyset$, then the area-radius $r$ must extend to a continuous \footnote{This is because $r$ satisfied a wave equation \eqref{Radius3} with a regular right-hand-side (because we integrate on a trapped neighborhood), and this is in reality incompatible with a discontinuity at the endpoint, by the propagation of singularities.} function on that neighborhood, including at the end-point where $r=0$.
+\item \textit{Impossibility to connect a static $\CH$ to a non-trivial $\mathcal{S}_{i+}$, section \ref{prooftheoremeventsection} as well.} We establish that, if $\CH$ is of static type, $\mathcal{S}_{i+}=\emptyset$: this follows from a more general result (c.f.
+Corollary \ref{Siplusempty} and Remark \ref{rcontinuityremark}) that we establish: if there exists a trapped neighborhood of the end-point of $\CH$ and $\mathcal{S}_{i+} \neq \emptyset$, then the area-radius $r$ must extend to a continuous function on that neighborhood, including at the end-point where $r=0$.
+The continuity of $r$ results from the wave equation \eqref{Radius3} with a regular right-hand-side (because we are in the trapped region) and the propagation of singularities.
 This is incompatible with a static Cauchy horizon, on which $r$ is a strictly positive constant: $r \equiv r_-(M,e)>0$.

 To complete the proof, the remaining task is to show, using a standard bootstrap method, that there exist a trapped neighborhood of the end-point of $\CH$, if $\CH$ is of static type (Proposition \ref{rigidboundsprop}).